pmvr/pmvr.github.io/index.md

 {% include image.html url="figures/jitter_histogram.png" description="Figure 2: Histogram of Offsets" %}

 Although the data is very noisy, it was possible to properly align the traces.
 By comparing the differences in averaged traces for different sets of the \\(n\\) most significant bits, it was possible to identify the points in time where the \\(n\\) most significant bits are processed by the solo.
-Figure [\[fig:Difference-Plot-of\]](#fig:Difference-Plot-of) shows the difference of averaged traces, where the traces with the 4 most significant bits equal to 0 are subtracted from those averaged traces where the 4 bits are equal to 1 and 15 respectively.
+Figure 3 shows the difference of averaged traces, where the traces with the 4 most significant bits equal to 0 are subtracted from those averaged traces where the 4 bits are equal to 1 and 15 respectively.
 With average traces the classification could be visually done.

-![<span id="fig:Difference-Plot-of" label="fig:Difference-Plot-of">\[fig:Difference-Plot-of\]</span>Section of a Difference Plot of Averaged Traces](figures/average_difference_nibble.png)
+{% include image.html url="figures/average_difference_nibble.png" description="Figure 3: Section of a Difference Plot of Averaged Traces" %}

 In order to classify a trace according to the \\(n\\) most significant bits, 80% of the traces have been labeled and have been used to train a machine learning algorithm and 20% of the unlabeled traces have been used to evaluate the classifier.
 It turned out that random forest classifier performed well.